Aiden-Ross-Dsouza/atlas/E0_RESULTS.md

 `atlas_out/e0_planning/cem_diagnostics/{baseline,ln_act}_R1_seed0.json`.

 ## Update (2026-08-24, part 1): two real bugs in the planning-success harness fixed; new finding — trained adapters may be *hurting* real CEM planning at R1/R2

+**Superseded by the CEM-config correction in part 3 above** — the dataset-goal/angle-wrap fixes described here are still correct and still in effect, but the 18-episode graduated-screen table this section leads to was run under the wrong CEM planner config.
+Read part 3 first.

 The first planning-success runs (previous section below) showed 0% success across every kind/regime combo, including the frozen baseline.
 Investigation found two real bugs in `run_e0_planning.py`